-Prior to submitting a full application package (proposal) for this announcement, all PIs are strongly encouraged (but not required) to submit an LOI for each planned project.
+Prior to submitting a full application package (proposal) for the competition identified in this announcement, all PIs are strongly encouraged (but not required) to submit an LOI for each planned project.
 Only one LOI should be submitted by the Lead PI for multi-institution projects.
 There is no limit to the number of unique LOIs that may be submitted by a single applicant.